moding-il/bizdoc.core/README.md

 #### Configuring

-A cube uses _views_ to decide what cut to show of the data.
-A view typecly has X-Axis and Series.
+A cube uses _views_ to show a cut of the data.
+A view typically has X-Axis and Series.

 ```json
 "Cubes": [